dev-protocol/protocol/docs/WHITEPAPER.md

 ## Allocator Contract

 The Allocator Contract role is calculating distributions and withdrawing tokens.
 Allocator Contracts use the index value of Internet asset to calculate how many Dev Tokens to distribute to the Property Contract.
 And, withdrawing tokens by requests from each user.

-The distributes calculation requires access to information outside the blockchain, so Oraclize is used.

-Oraclize requires ETH to use, so calculate function is a `payable` function.

 ### Running Allocator Contract